-If fifty percent (50%) or more of the total Capitation Payment received in an MLR Reporting Year is attributable to new Medicaid Members with less than twelve (12) months of experience in that MLR Reporting Year, then the experience of these Members may be excluded from the MLR Report.
-If the Contractor chooses to defer reporting of newer business, then the excluded experience must be added to the experience reported in the following MLR Reporting Year.
+If fifty percent (50%) or more of the total Capitation Payment received in an MLR Reporting Year is attributable to new Medicaid Members with less than twelve (12) months of experience in that MLR Reporting Year, or if the MLR Reporting Year is less than a twelve month period in any year, then the experience of these Members may be excluded from this year's MLR Report.
+If the Contractor chooses to defer reporting of newer business in a current year, then the excluded experience must be added to the experience reported in the subsequent MLR Reporting Year.